 Under the PSD2 legislation, consumers cannot filter or restrict data.
 Even if they want to, or if a service provider indicates in advance that they do not need all the data.
 But even if you do not give permission to share, your data can 'leak out' if another person does have permission.
 With the Don't-PSD2-me register, payment details of organisations and consumers can be filtered out of the data.

-Why is the Don't-PSD2-me registry needed?
+Why is the Don't-PSD2-me register needed?

-The Don't-PSD2-me registry is a opt-out register for payment details.
+The Don't-PSD2-me register is a opt-out register for payment details.
 It is not the first opt-out register for public space.
 The Don't-PSD2-me Register provides a tool for PSD2 service providers to filter the received payment data.
-You can compare it with the don't-call-me registry.
+You can compare it with the don't-call-me register.
 There you can register your phone number and companies are no longer allowed to contact you by phone with unsolicited marketing.
 It offers extra protection because you are in control of the amount of data that is shared.
 The Don't-PSD2-me register should offer more certainty.

 Account numbers with which payments are made to or from persons are personal data.
 The Don't-PSD2-me register provides a tool for providers to comply with legal requirements and consumers get better privacy protection.
 We focus on two types of account